-For Blender 2.8 the Mesh Select Mode buttons have been moved to the right of the Sets the object interaction mode selector, top-right corner of the 3D View.
+For Blender 2.8 the Mesh Select Mode buttons have been moved to the right of the Sets the object interaction mode selector, top-left corner of the 3D View.
 Here the Vertex, Edge and Face select buttons can be found, now accessed using the numbers 1, 2 and 3 (main keyboard, for Vertex, Edge and Face respectively once Edit Mode is active (use Shift to select multiple selection options).
 The Limit selection to visible button can also be found grouped together with the mode selection buttons.

 Design note: Ctrl+Tab no longer displays the quick-access Mesh Select Mode selection menu as the shortcut is used instead to access the global ‘interaction mode’ selector wheel/pie menu (see above).

-To better manage certain aspects of mesh editing the Vertices, Edges, Faces and UVs menu options are now independent menu lists, Vertex, Edge, Face and UV; instead of hunting down options in the Mesh menu i.e., Mesh » Faces » Tris to Quads, the option can be selected more directly from the Face menu available upper-right of the main area i.e., Face » Tris to Quads.
+To better manage certain aspects of mesh editing the Vertices, Edges, Faces and UVs menu options are now independent menu lists, Vertex, Edge, Face and UV; instead of hunting down options in the Mesh menu i.e., Mesh » Faces » Tris to Quads, the option can be selected more directly from the Face menu available upper-left of the main area i.e., Face » Tris to Quads.

-To make working with different mesh elements easier the Vertex, Edge, Face and UV options are now available as independent menus on upper-right of the main work area – many of the options formally available per selection type can be found in each menu list, everything associated with face editing and manipulation being in the Face menu etc. e.g. converting triangles to quadratic faces.
+To make working with different mesh elements easier the Vertex, Edge, Face and UV options are now available as independent menus on upper-left of the main work area – many of the options formally available per selection type can be found in each menu list, everything associated with face editing and manipulation being in the Face menu etc. e.g. converting triangles to quadratic faces.